AliciaFrederick/choice-and-chance/content/Game.md

 - “Winning” a combat, which could mean surviving.
 - Smart or creative actions

 Players start with 15 points to spend during [[Game#Characters|character]] creation.
+Subsequent points can be spent to advance. **Improvements** can only be made when Tellers are in a safe or guarded place, like an enclave or a guarded encampment, etc.

-**Talents** are passives that alter game mechanics or don’t require rolls per se (see below).
+**Talents** are passive features that alter game mechanics or don’t require rolls per se (see below).

 **Skills** start at TN 9 and are capped at +6 (TN 15).
 Each improvement provides a +1.
 Skills and Forms when mastered will provide a boon or augment.

 **Forms** are spells that can be custom designed, and improved over time.
 See [[Game#On Magic|On Magic]].

-**Improvements** can only be made when Tellers are in a safe or guarded place, like an enclave or a guarded encampment, etc.

 #### Point Costs